How To Create A No-Zero Policy In Your Classroom

 What Does the Policy Look Like?

-You could consider doing two things before you implement your policy:
+You could consider the following before you implement your policy.

 1. Involve the students